Robert Taylor Ripley MD

 Knowing you have pleural mesothelioma can be stressful and overwhelming, but Dr. Ripley offers his patients their best chance at long-term survival.

-As the director of the Mesothelioma Treatment Center at Baylor College, Dr. Ripley has the expertise, skills, and resources to help mesothelioma patients fight their diagnosis.
+As the director of the Mesothelioma Treatment Center at Baylor Lung Institute, Dr. Ripley has the expertise, skills, and resources to help mesothelioma patients fight their diagnosis.

 People who work with Dr. Ripley recognize him as a highly intelligent expert in his field.
 He can help patients review their options and develop a treatment plan that best meets their needs.